 We recycle extensively, from batteries to bale wrap to used motor oil.
 We scavenge old tractors for parts.
 We even reuse the string wrapped around each bundle of yarn we receive.

 The shearing area on the second floor of the barn was built of wood salvaged when we were asked to demolish an old Island grain elevator.
 Seven miles of wood went far.

 We make products from our yarn; the leftover bits form the core of dryer balls, the small tads cut off are added to the nesting materials, combined with belly wool, for birds in spring.
 Everything is used.

 Raising sheep was a logical decision, given the shallow soil.
 Originally chosen as a source of meat sales, family food and revenue, we couldn’t make a living for 2 families.
-The lamb, yearling and mutton is in high demand, but the prices aren’t.
+The lamb, yearling, and mutton are in high demand, but the prices aren't.
 We turned the health necessity of annual shearing into revenue by having the raw wool processed in PEI.
-We now provide almost 1/3 of the farm income through sales of pure wool blankets, wool bedding, yarn, sheepskins and other wool products.
+We now provide almost 1/3 of the farm income through sales of pure wool blankets, yarn, sheepskins, and other wool products.
 Our honey bees thrive in the pollen-producing environment, giving tasty, healthy honey.